 Ontario’s Family Law Limited Scope Services Project

-The Ontario Family Law Limited Scope Services Project’s goal is to improve access to family justice for middle income Ontarians by helping lawyers provide more limited legal services to more clients, and helping people, who may not otherwise be able to hire a lawyer, know that other options are available.
+Ontario’s Family Law Limited Scope Services Project’s goal is to improve access to family justice for middle income Ontarians by helping lawyers provide more limited legal services to more clients, and letting people, who may not otherwise be able to hire a lawyer, know that other options are available.

 The Project facilitates access to and the use of unbundled family law services through this website that hosts a province-wide roster of trained lawyers willing and able to provide such services.
-Clients are now able to search this Lawyer Directory by location and type of service sought to find family lawyers in their area who may be able to assist.
-The project website also provides information and resources about limited scope legal services, precedents to support lawyers who want to do this work, and tools for clients to help them make the most of the unbundled services that they obtain.
+Members of the public can search this Lawyer Directory by location, type of service sought and languages in which services are offered to find family lawyers in their area who may be able to assist.
 You can access the Lawyer Directory here.
+The project website also provides information and resources about limited scope legal services, tools for clients to help them make the most of the unbundled services that they obtain, and precedents to support lawyers who want to do this work.

-Province-wide recruitment and training of family lawyers to join the roster has already begun and will continue into 2019.
-Requirements include experience in family law practice and the completion of training and on-going education.
-More information about requirements to join the roster.
+Province-wide recruitment and training of family lawyers to join the roster is ongoing.
+Requirements include experience in family law practice and the completion of training and continuing education.
+More information about the requirements to join the roster can be found here.

 Project funding has been made available by the Law Foundation of Ontario’s Access to Justice Fund.

 The Project is an unprecedented, private-bar driven effort, with strong support from each family bar organization in Ontario as well as the courts.
-It is supported by a broad Advisory Committee, with representation from the Ontario Bar Association Family Law Section; the Federation of Ontario Law Associations; the Association of Family and Conciliation Courts – Ontario Chapter; The Advocates’ Society; the Family Lawyers Association, the Federation of Law Associations; experts in non-traditional legal services delivery (Nikki Gershbain of Pro Bono Students Canada and Lisa Eisen of Family Law A la Carte); and researchers.
+It is supported by a broad Advisory Committee, with representation from the Ontario Bar Association Family Law Section; the Federation of Ontario Law Associations; the Association of Family and Conciliation Courts – Ontario Chapter; The Advocates’ Society; the Family Lawyers Association, the Federation of Law Associations; and experts in non-traditional legal services delivery (i.e., Lisa Eisen of Family Law A la Carte); and researchers.
 The Project team also works with Legal Aid Ontario, the Law Society, LawPro, and Community Legal Education Ontario (CLEO).

 Information about the Project Steering Committee.